fcorbin567/piccard2/VariableLinker_Documentation.md

 ## Overview

-TreeMaker is a Python framework designed for visualizing the links between census variables across multiple years.
+VariableLinker is a Python framework designed for visualizing the links between census variables across multiple years.
 It provides multiple approaches for matching census variables between different years and creates hierarchical tree visualizations that show how these variables are connected.

 ### Key Features
 - **Multiple Matching Algorithms**: Jaccard similarity and sentence transformers